osqzss/namuru-nano/README.md

 ## Repository Structure

-- `rtl/`: SystemVerilog source code for the GPS L1 C/A tracking channel and its submodules.
+- `rtl/`: Verilog source code for the GPS L1 C/A tracking channel and its submodules.
 - `test/`: Testbenches for verifying the SystemVerilog modules.
 - `sh/`: Helper scripts to run simulations with Icarus Verilog.
 - `sim/`: IF signal generator used by the testbenches.